chiariniolivia/BubbleRendering/README.md

 ```

 which opens a lab environment where you can edit and run the notebooks in your default browser.
 If you're using a code editor like VS Code instead, point it at the same venv's interpreter and select the **Python (sbc)** kernel when opening a notebook.

-### Legacy: Anaconda on Windows

-The original code was developed in an Anaconda environment on Windows; `environment.yml` documents that setup and can still be used with `conda env create -f environment.yml` if you'd rather use conda.
-It hasn't been kept in sync with `requirements.txt` and may be out of date — the venv + `requirements.txt` path above is what's actually in use now.

 ## Notebooks